-The American National Institutes of Health asked Prof Paul Davies, now Principal Investigator at Arizona State University’s Center for Convergence of Physical Science and Cancer Biology to take a look at the disease through the eyes of a physicist whose methods and insights differed markedly from those of cancer biologists.
+The American National Institutes of Health asked Prof Paul Davies, now Principal Investigator at Arizona State University’s Center for Convergence of Physical Science and Cancer Biology to take a look at the disease.
+They wanted him to look through the eyes of a physicist whose methods and insights differed markedly from those of cancer biologists.

 This new perspective couldn’t be more firmly inside the citadel of serious respectable mainstream scientific thinking.
 The take-away message from Davies’s research: specialists have been looking in the wrong place.

 To paraphrase: “It’s the environment stupid.”
-It’s a fascinating approach I have summarised here.
-At the same time, I wrote about another highly respected American researcher, Prof Mina Bissell, who had been investigating the cellular environment surrounding a tumour or as she called it, the “extra cellular matrix”, several decades before Davies.
+It’s a fascinating approach that I have summarised here.
+At the same time, I wrote about Prof Mina Bissell, another highly respected American researcher.
+She has been investigating the cellular environment surrounding a tumour or as she called it, the “extra cellular matrix”, decades before Davies.

 Davies’ and Bissell’s work is directly relevant to anyone wanting to try tackling their cancer by putting their whole system back on track and creating a cancer-unfriendly internal environment.
 This involves getting high levels of oxygen, low levels of glucose and a pH balance that is more alkaline than acid.
-The opposite conditions make cancer more likely: low oxygen, a large and regular supply of glucose in the blood and a pH balance in the acidic direction.
+The opposite conditions make cancer more likely.

 None of this was news to complementary therapists but now the approach had heavyweight scientific backing.
 One promising dietary approach, for instance, is the very low carbohydrate or “ketogenic” diet which drastically reduces the amount of glucose available to feed cancer.

-So this research has two very important implications – neither of which was likely to have been quite what the Academy of Sciences had in mind when they commissioned Davies and which the cancer establishment in the UK has done their best to ignore.
+So, this research has two very important implications.
+Neither was likely to have been quite what the Academy of Sciences had in mind when they commissioned Davies and which the cancer establishment in the UK has done their best to ignore.

 It makes the claim, enshrined in the Cancer Act, that nothing other than the official three – chemo, radiation and surgery – can possibly be of any benefit in treatment seem increasingly implausible.